LowPolyCount/UI-Power-Tools/README.md

 Yes, UICS doesn't specify how you set the visual elements of your widgets so you can use MVVM, blueprint, slate, or whatever method you want.

 ### What if I want to use this with an existing codebase?
 While We provide Base Classes that let you use this plugin "Out of the Box", we do let you override these classes with (hopefully) minimal effort.
-See [Overriding Classes](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/UIPT-Overriding-Classes)
+See [Overriding Provided Classes](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/UIPT-Overriding-Provided-Classes)

 ### Who made this?
 This was created by [Joel Gonzales | "LowPolyCount"](https://www.lowpolycount.com)